Sean's story

 The rescue warned us that this dog wasn’t doing great with other dogs (hence the nickname “Rude Boy”), but they believed that it was just frustration from not being able to play with them and general stress (all dogs are stressed in shelter environment and can have a short fuse when it comes to another dog’s awkward social manners).
 We, however, quickly found out that the problem was much bigger.
 Sean had a major fear reactivity towards other dogs – in other words, they stressed him out so much that continuous exposure to them led to a full-scale meltdown.
 Unfortunately, we also found out that every second house in our neighbourhood had at least one dog, so wherever and whenever you go, you were bound to meet some dogs.
 And when that happened, Sean would bark and lunge and thrash around – and while we were lucky that he was just 14 kg at the time, these were 14kg of pure lean muscle (and very dense bone), which, turbocharged by extreme anxiety, could bring down a fully grown person.
 First time we went away for 3 days and left him with the youngest member of the family (20 years old and 6 feet tall), he managed to do just that – and oh my did I get an earful about blooded knees, torn jeans, and the impossible assignment of looking after my crazy dog.
 One good thing – even in the middle of a complete panic attack, Sean would never redirect to humans.
 He could bite an approaching dog (and have done it once), but he would never bite a person, which is, on average, quite a non-typical behaviour for terriers, who tend to be quick to respond to any stress with their teeth.
 After the reactive episode Sean would try to get away from the scary thing as soon as possible, which meant that he would be pulling like a truck for 20-30 minutes, dragging us behind him – not a pleasant walk with a dog one might have imagined.

-Other people might have decided that walking such a difficult dog is too stressful and confine him to exercising and doing his business in the backyard.
+Other people might have decided that walking such a difficult dog is too stressful and confined him to exercising and doing his business in the backyard.
 Aside from the ethics of doing such a thing (which might be OK for some dogs and downright abuse for others), this was never an option for us.
-We have a small suburban garden and it was absolutely clear that no amount of time spent there playing fetch, training and doing sniffwork can replace for Sean the benefit of going outside where the amount of new information was many times higher.
+We have a small suburban garden and it was absolutely clear that no amount of time spent there playing fetch, training and doing scentwork can replace for Sean the benefit of going outside where the amount of new information was many times higher.
 It was not as much about physical exercise, it was about a particular kind of mental stimulation.
 He was a working terrier bred to roam the rough terrain for hours in search of small furry prey.
 He needed three walks a day.
 It was non-negotiable.
 If not walked, he started bouncing off the walls, barking and generally pestering us relentlessly.
 So, life was very stressful three times a day, and I needed to take action urgently.

-The only other dog whom I knew well – our family’s Schnauzer – has been a very sweet, highly social girl, who was good with people, other dogs and even cats (she has been raised by our very firm and non-nonsense male cat, who had been quick to lay the law with her and maintained the upper hand for his entire life).
-I had no idea what “reactivity” was and in general knew almost nothing about dog behaviour.
+The only other dog whom I knew well – our family’s Schnauzer – had been a very sweet, highly social girl, who was good with people, other dogs and even cats (she has been raised by our very firm and non-nonsense male cat, who had been quick to lay the law with her and maintained the upper hand for his entire life).
+I had no idea what “reactivity” was and, in general, knew almost nothing about dog behaviour.
 But facing a dog who screamed at the sight of another dog, I went online (as you do these days) and a short search brought me to Reddit, where someone (thank you, unknown person!) pointed towards Grisha Stewart and her BAT setups.
 I immediately bought her book and finally things started to make sense to me.
 Still, it is unadvisable to deal with a serious behavioural issue on your own, so I went back to DogsTrust and they gave me some contacts of trainers.
 We started working with Jennifer Flynn from Pawtential, who was super helpful – but probably not in a way that many unexperienced people imagine a trainer to be helpful.
 I learned that trainers do not actually train your dog (surprise!) – they train you to train your dog.
 A good trainer with a behavioural expertise will also explain to you why the behaviour is happening and how you can change the environment to address the problem.

 The first important insight that Jennifer brought was that Sean’s behaviour was not a frustration from not being able to play with other dogs – it was fear.
 He was barking and lunging to scare the dogs away from his personal space (which at that stage was huge).
 That seemingly simple idea was actually counter-intuitive: why would a dog actively pull me towards the thing that they are very scared of??
 One would expect a scared dog to tuck his tail, hide behind the owner, or run in another direction.
 Some dogs do that, but many don’t, and terriers in general are unlikely to run away from a challenge – they have been bred to be fearless and rush at the prey (who might be biting and snarling and being as scary as possible) to sort it out before it had an opportunity to do so first.
 In Sean’s case, if he was allowed to approach a dog (which we still did sometimes at the start), this immediately turned into a confrontational encounter, with jumping on another dog’s head, body-slamming, nipping the legs – all along with a very tense body language, tail high, completely fixated on a dog and taking no pauses or changing roles (both of which are signs of play behaviour).
 In dogs’ terms, his behaviour was very rude (earning him his Dogs Trust nickname) and most dogs immediately corrected him or ran away – both outcomes would send him into a frenzy of barking.
 It is possible that initially for Sean there was a play intent, but due to his poor social skills (most likely resulting from a lack of proper socialisation early in his life), repeated attempts to play resulted in negative outcomes – dogs telling him off, stressed humans on both sides, being dragged away from an exciting thing – and he quickly learned that dogs=stress.
 From now on, the stressful thing needed to stay the hell away from him, and he was ready to run across an entire football field to explain to a passing dog that it needed to disappear from his horizon.
 A huge overreaction – but that is exactly what reactivity is – an inadequate reaction to normal stressors of everyday life.